Windows Defender Tips & Tricks | BRIGHT Security Experts

 (References: https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction and https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/enable-attack-surface-reduction)

-The “attack surface reduction” rules make sense for anyone that has dealt with malware-infested system.
+The “attack surface reduction” rules make sense for anyone that has dealt with a malware-infested system.
 We went looking for a way for regular users to manage and experiment with them and came across this project – https://github.com/AndyFul/ConfigureDefender

 You can grab the executable “ConfigureDefender” from the link above.
 Below, in the screenshots, is the recommended configuration we use in the office – you can apply it to your workstation.